R32 (New York City Subway car)

 The R32 was a New York City Subway car model built by the Budd Company from 1964 to 1965 for the IND/BMT B Division.
 A total of 600 R32s were built, numbered 3350–3949, though some cars were re-numbered.
 The R32 contract was divided into two subcontracts of 300 cars each: R32 (cars 3350–3649) and R32A (cars 3650–3949); the former was paid by the city's capital budget and the latter was paid through a revenue bond.
 All were arranged as married pairs.

 The R32s were the first mass-produced stainless steel cars built for the New York City Subway.
 A ceremonial introduction trip for the new R32 "Brightliners" cars was held on September 9, 1964.
 Various modifications were made over the years to the R32 fleet.
 In the late 1980s, all of the R32 cars were rebuilt, with ten cars being rebuilt by General Electric and the remaining cars being rebuilt by Morrison–Knudsen.
 As part of the refurbishment, the original rollsigns and express/local marker lights at the end of each car were replaced with flipdot signs.
 After refurbishment, the R32 and R32A cars were renamed R32 Phase I, R32 Phase II, and R32 GE.

-The R160 order was to replace all R32s in the late 2000s, but about one-third of the original fleet remained, when it was decided to retire the NYCT R44s instead.
+The R160 order was to replace all R32s in the late 2000s.
+However, about one-third of the original fleet remained when it was decided to retire the NYCT R44s instead.
 The R179 order replaced the remainder of the R32s in the early 2020s.
 The R32s temporarily resumed service from July 1, 2020 through October 8, 2020 when the R179s were pulled from service.
 A series of farewell trips with the final train of R32s running in passenger service began on December 19, 2021 and concluded on January 9, 2022.
 After retirement, most of the R32s were scrapped, sunk as artificial reefs, or placed into storage, but some have been preserved, and others retained for various purposes.